openkfw/Oscar/README.md

 The OSCAR application is designed as a web application that runs in the cloud.
 Docker images are publicly available on [our docker hub](https://hub.docker.com/u/oscarplatform)

+For testing and demo purposes, we prepared [small starting package](./oscar_starting_package.zip) with scripts and tutorial how to start application locally on own computer.

 ## Documentation

 Documentation for the OSCAR application can be found directly in the repository in [doc folder](./doc/README.md)